jjvaris/highscore-node-server/README.md

 highscore-node-server
 =====================

-Node.js + MongoDB backend highscore server for your game.
+Node.js + MongoDB highscore server backend for your games.
 Stores top 10 daily, weekly and all time highscores.
 Server caches top highscores into a file (default: every 1 sec).
 This allows enormous number of concurrent users.

 #API
 * post highscore